nasa/Common-Metadata-Repository/README.md

 3. `cmr start repl`
 4. Once given a Clojure prompt, run `(reset)`

-Note that the `reset` action could potentially take a while, not only due to the code reloading for a large number of namespaces, but for bootstrapping services as well as starting up worker threads.
+Note that the `reset` action may take a while, not only due to the code reloading for a large number of namespaces, but for bootstrapping services as well as starting up worker threads.

-#### Building and Running CMR Dev System from a Jar
+#### Building and Running CMR Dev System from a JAR

 Assuming you have already run the above steps (namely `cmr setup dev`), to build and run the default CMR development system (`dev-system`) from a